Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Notice that the blue arrows representing the physical flow have been removed for simplicity’s sake, but keep in mind that for every green arrow, there will be a blue arrow in the other direction.
 However, this diagram only shows the monetary flow.

-A circular flow diagram with firms and households along with the government has been illustrated.
+A circular flow diagram with firms and households along with the government is shown.
 An arrow points from the government to the firms and represents payments to the firms by the government for goods and services.
-An arrow points from the firms to the government and represents payment of taxes by the firms to the government.
-An arrow points from households to the government and represents the payment of taxes by households to the government.
-An arrow points from the government to the households, representing payment from the government to the households in the form of wages, interest, and transfer payments.
+An arrow points from the firms to the government and represents the payment of taxes by the firms to the government.
+Arrows also show the government receiving taxes from households and paying households through wages, interest, and transfer payments, emphasizing the government’s dual role as both a consumer and a distributor within the circular economy.

 First of all, on the business side of things, the government collects taxes from firms, which is why the arrows show the firms paying taxes to the government.